gilles-degols/mongofs/readme.md

 ### General information
 Mount a Mongo database as a FUSE file system.
 Purpose of this implementation is the following:
-1. Allows infinite scaling, up to Petabytes of data.
+1. Scaling only limited to your MongoDB installation.
 2. Avoid limitations of basic file systems by allowing the following:
    - You can put millions of files in the same directory
    - Infinite hierarchy